 Pa Ord has two locations, both within very close proximity of each other in East Hollywood.
 To make matters more confusing, the menus are slightly different at each location.
 So we’ll make it easy on you - go to the original at Sunset and Hobart, because that’s where you’ll find their legendary soup menu in its entirety.
 This is the best tom yum in town, and their savory boat noodles aren’t too far behind either.
 That said, if you aren’t in the mood for a hot bowl of soup today, there’s a full menu of excellent Thai staples.

-The other late-night option when all the tables over at Thai Patio are full, Ruen Pair is ideal for that 2:00am run when you’ve got a friend who’s only ever had pad thai, and another friend who’s got a hankering for pork blood soup.
-The menu at this restaurant is expansive, and no matter how much experience you have eating Thai food, you’ll find something for yourself here.
+The other late-night option when all the tables over at Thai Patio are full, Ruen Pair is ideal for that 2am meal when one friend wants pad thai, and another has a hankering for pork blood soup.
+The menu at this restaurant is expansive, with options for everyone.
 Just make sure to order multiple salty egg and turnip omelettes for the table - everyone will agree they are life-changing.

 Thai Patio does not have the best food on this list.
 However, it has something that almost nobody else does - an atmosphere that’s essentially one gigantic afterparty.
 Roll into Thai Patio at 12:30am on a Saturday, and you’ll be greeted with 100 other late-night revelers.
 The order at Thai Patio is always noodles - their drunken noodles (coincidence?) are among our favorite in town.
 Then sit back, soak up that tequila, and listen to the teenage girl on stage singing an acoustic version of “Man!
 I Feel Like A Woman”.